-As i write this (2.4.09), I am listening to Harry Marcopoulos, the “whistle blower” who outed Bernie Madoff and also apparently a fine Greek-American!
+As I write this (2.4.09), I am listening to Harry Markopolos, the “whistle blower” who outed Bernie Madoff, teaching Congress on how they can help with protecting your assets:

 He made two very interesting points that I agree would dramatically cut down on financial fraud: